Counselling for Your Relationship

 Every relationship has problems at some time or another and may need help.
 However, if the robust discussion becomes a raging row, we can lose the issues in the storm.
 As an illustration, do relationships break because the toothpaste lid is left off?
 Relationship counselling – also known as relationship therapy – provides a safe, confidential space to discuss your relationship and can help whether it’s a marriage, civil partnership or something less formal.

 Communication is key.
-If there isn’t good communication between the people, there will be no resolution.
+There will be no resolution if there isn’t good communication between the people.

 In other words, if communication has been fraught with fierce arguments, slanging matches, negativity and searing accusations, does it help?
 Counselling sessions can help give you space to explore the challenges you face.